CommitteeOfZero/committeeofzero.github.io/_posts/2016-11-21-steinsgate-for-steam-improvement-patch.markdown

 - **Subtitles**: zahj, SnowedEarth, Cypert
 - **Video editing**: LkProd

-Translated lyrics for 'Skyclad Observer', 'Farfalla of Fate' and 'A.R.' taken from the previous JAST USA release of STEINS;GATE.
+Translated lyrics for 'Skyclad Observer,' 'Farfalla of Fate,' and 'A.R.' taken from the previous JAST USA release of STEINS;GATE.

 Special thanks to grechnik for contributing to our open-source repository!